DexterHuang/CyberCodeOnline/tutorial/Combat.md

 ## Enemy Modifiers

-Enemies can have modifiers, which are indicated by an adjective before the bad guys name e.g. "**Mad** Serial Killer", these modifiers are as follows,
+Enemies can have modifiers, which are indicated by an adjective before the enemy's name e.g. "**Mad** Serial Killer", these modifiers are as follows,

-Mad - Gives the bad guy +10% damage
+Mad - Gives the enemy +10% damage
-Angry - Gives the bad guy +10% damage
+Angry - Gives the enemy +10% damage
-Tough - Gives the bad guy +20% defence
+Tough - Gives the enemy +20% defence
-Agile - Gives the bad guy +20% stun evade and a shield
+Agile - Gives the enemy +20% stun evade and a shield
-Shielded - Gives the bad guy a large shield
+Shielded - Gives the enemy a large shield

 ## Player Modifiers